Board Texture

 Damp and high-and-dry boards (middle cases)

-Strategy: shift aggression and barrel frequency between dry and wet approaches based on draw density.
-Use selective semi-bluffs on damp boards and value-focused bets on high-and-dry textures.
+The shorthand: shift aggression and barrel frequency along the dry-to-wet axis based on draw density.
+Lean on selective semi-bluffs on damp boards.
+Bet for value on high-and-dry boards.

 Strategic implications: c-bets, bluffing, and value extraction